linsalrob/crAssphage/README.md

 We have started a preliminary [analysis](Analysis) of the data.
 You can download the sequences and run your own analysis too, we'd love to know what you try and how it works.

+## Git LFS

+We use Git Large File Storage to store some of the large files.
+You will need to [install Git LFS](https://git-lfs.github.com/) for that to work properly.
+Its easy to do, and you only need to do it once.

 # Questions or Comments?
 Want to be a collaborator?

 Contact [Rob Edwards](http://edwards.sdsu.edu/research) and let him know.